 Graphs 4 and 5 illustrate the breakdown of expenditures by function for the last two years.
 As with other cities of similar size, public safety, public works and general government expenditures make up the largest components of General Fund expenditures.
-There was less allocated to public works in 2010 as a result of the one-time expenditures in 2009 for the ice storm clean up.
-As a result, the amount allocated to most other functions increased slightly.
+There was less allocated to public works in 2011 as a result of the salary and salt expense changes noted on the previous page.
+Due to the capital purchases of the City in 2011, that function increased proportionately to the rest of the functions.